Antarcticsiclepop/fruition/README.md

 # Executing

-To execute the game simply double click the 'labyrint.lnk' shortcut in the root folder, DOSBOX will take care of things.
+To execute the game simply double click the 'labyrint.bat' in the root folder, DOSBOX will take care of things.

 # Source File